 - "If your CRM software doesn't have customer intelligence and analytics at its core, it's time to upgrade," says Scott Ortiz, executive director of product management at CSG Systems.

 - "If a quick audit of the sales team reveals your reps aren't truly using the CRM system, a fix or alternative must be considered" says Bill Johnson, CEO of sales force automation firm Jesubi.
-"If your sales reps utilization is completely random and has no cadence, you need to find a CRM solution that gets rid of ad-hoc selling and instead facilitates a systematic approach.
+"If your sales reps utilization is completely random and has no cadence, you need to find a new solution that gets rid of ad-hoc selling and instead facilitates a systematic approach.
 If your current system provides no institutional insight as to what is happening in your sales channel before a forecast is due, it's time to make a CRM change," he adds.

 - "If a business is having a hard time tracking customer data centrally, then they need to upgrade quickly.
 Many businesses lose vital customer data because it is not safeguarded in a company database and centrally managed," says Todd Simons, senior director of technology at FranklinCovey Products.

-- "If you have first-generation, management-centric sales force automation system, which turned out to be a sales force accounting system, it's time to upgrade to CRM software that actually helps sales people sell rather than require them to be simple data entry clerks," says York Baur, CMO of the TAS Group, a sales performance management automation specialist.
+- "If you have first-generation, management-centric sales force automation system, which turned out to be a sales force accounting system, it's time to upgrade to software that actually helps sales people sell rather than require them to be simple data entry clerks," says York Baur, CMO of the TAS Group, a sales performance management automation specialist.

-There you have it: the criteria to determine if your CRM system is a dying clunker or an underused hot rod.
+There you have it: the evaluation criteria to determine if your CRM system is a dying clunker or an underused hot rod.
 Now start your engines and hit the track!